seisbench/seisbench/CONTRIBUTING.md

    If unsure, check the branching policy above or open an issue to discuss.
 1. Write your code.
 1. Add tests to your code.
 Any new feature or bugfix needs a test.
+1. Make sure the code style is correct.
+SeisBench uses the [black code formatter](https://github.com/psf/black).
+Enforcing code style can easily be achieved by installing the pre-commit hook mentioned above.
 1. When adding a new feature, make sure the feature is properly documented.
 1. Push to your fork and open a pull request.
 We will review the PR and may suggest some changes or improvements.

-**SeisBench is under GPLv3 license.
+**SeisBench is distributed under GPLv3 license.
 Please ensure that all the code you contribute can be distributed under this license.
 Sending a PR implies that you agree with this.**